nimaprmdi/native-player/README.md

 1. Clone the project into wanted destination location using `git clone https://github.com/nimaprmdi/native-player.git`
 2. Change the API variables in the `/src/services/SpotifyServices.tsx` using spotify development dashboard.
 [Spotify-For-Developers](https://developer.spotify.com/dashboard/)
-3. Also you can chnage the Homepage value from the `package.json` in the first line `homepage:` section
+3. Also you can chanage the Homepage value from the `package.json` in the first line `homepage:` section
 4. Run command `npm run build`
 5. Tada you have the project working with the Spotify API